sumi0210/Data-Science-Projects/README.md

 A brief look at the projects:

 1) The Capture-Recapture Method - Using Monte Carlo Simulation, the goal is to empirically test two different estimators for the size of a natural population.
-We would like to see if either of the models are good population size estimators by using various sample sizes in our simulation and testing for the bias and variance produced using each method.
+We would like to see if either or both of the models are good population size estimators by using various sample sizes in our simulation and testing for the bias and variance produced using each method.

 2) Chocolate and Nobel Prizes (Linear Regression) - Reconstructing cardiologist Franz H. Messerli's experiment, I analyze how the amount of chocolate consumption in each country is positively correlated with a higher production of Nobel Laureates from that country and what this implies.
 His study is meant to be taken more as a satire, to show "whether correlation implies causation" - the answer is no. His study was published in the New England Journal of Medicine in 2012.